katiekothen/nacef/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This project aims to create an online enrollment registration website for [The Learning Source (TLS)](https://www.thelearningsource.org/), an organization committed to empowering immigrant and refugee students through education.
-The primary goal is to streamline the enrollment process for prospective students, based on staff insights and feedback.
+This project aims to create an online registration system for the career fair.

-Our web application harnesses React for frontend and Ruby on Rails for backend within a unique monolithic setup.
-We leverage HTML5, CSS3, JavaScript, Ruby, and PostgreSQL alongside Vite.js for a streamlined development experience.
-The design workflow is managed through GitHub Issues and documented using Google Docs.
+This web application harnesses React for frontend and Ruby on Rails for backend within a unique monolithic setup.
+It leverages HTML5, CSS3, JavaScript, Ruby, and PostgreSQL alongside Vite.js for a streamlined development experience.

-To ensure high quality, we employ a Test-Driven Development (TDD) approach using RSpec for unit tests; and Capybara, Selenium, and ChromeDriver for feature testing and cross-browser compatibility checks.

-For our DevOps processes, we use Render and GitHub to maintain a smooth and reliable release pipeline.
-This project is an opportunity for us to explore the combination of Rails and React.js, enhance our understanding of TDD, and optimize our DevOps practices.
+For DevOps processes, it is recommended to use Render and GitHub to maintain a smooth and reliable release pipeline.

 <div align="right">